-Theives stole £83million worth of tools in England and Wales between 2017 and 2019 and only 3% of those tools were reunited with their owners.
+Theives stole £83 million worth of tools in England and Wales between 2017 and 2019; only 3% of owners were reunited with their tools.

-More than a quarter of tools were taken from vehicles (28%), with a fifth stolen from homes and only 10% going missing from worksites or places of business.
+More than a quarter of tools are taken from vehicles (28%), with a fifth stolen from homes and 10% missing from worksites or places of business.

-A survey of tradespeople by Opinium last year found roofers were the worst hit group, with 65% saying tools had been stolen, followed by 58% of electricians, 55% of plumbers (55%) and 54% carpenters.
+A survey of tradespeople by Opinium last year found roofers were the worst-hit group.
+65% said they’d had tools stolen, followed by 58% of electricians, 55% of plumbers (55%) and 54% of carpenters.

-Parliament is considering legislation that would require marketplace websites to list the serial numbers of power tools and equipment so police and victims can track down stolen goods.
-But, perhaps unsurprisingly, 84 per cent of tradespeople don’t believe enough is being done to prevent tool theft.
+Parliament is considering legislation requiring marketplace websites to list the serial numbers of power tools and equipment so police and victims can track stolen goods.
+But, perhaps unsurprisingly, 84% of tradespeople don’t believe enough is done to prevent tool theft.

-Most people automatically lock their vehicles once they’re parked up on the drive at their home.
+Most people automatically lock their vehicles once they park on the drive at their home.
 However, what about when you’re unloading materials or tools or popping back into the garage to grab something?
 It’s essential to keep your van locked up whether you’re away from it for 5 minutes or 5 seconds.

 Nowadays, many break-ins can be from ‘peal and steal’ and electronic key fobs, so even well-secured vans are at risk.
-If possible, remove tools from your vehicle as this will reduce the risk of losing them overnight.
-If this really isn’t possible, invest in a lockable chest.
+If possible, remove tools from your vehicle, reducing the risk of losing them overnight.
+If this isn’t possible, invest in a lockable chest.

 Keeping your keys by the front door may be convenient for when you need to grab them in a rush, but it’s also convenient for thieves.
 They won’t refrain from using a coat hanger or piece of wire through the letterbox to get at them.

-Park with sliding or rear doors against a wall or sturdy fence, so it’s difficult for them to be opened.
+Park with sliding or rear doors against a wall or sturdy fence, so it’s difficult to open them.
 It would also help if you parked in busy, well-lit areas – preferably in view of a CCTV camera.
 Take a look at Park Mark– the UK Safer Parking Scheme.

-Most modern vehicles have alarms already fitted, however, if you have an older van, it’s crucial to get an alarm system installed.
-An alarm will alert people close-by to activity and most likely scare a thief away before they have time to take anything.
+Most modern vehicles have fitted alarms; however, if you have an older van, installing an alarm system is crucial.
+An alarm will alert people close by to activity and most likely scare a thief away before they have time to take anything.

-Make note of serial numbers, as well as the make and model of your tools.
-Providing this information to the police in the event of them being stolen will help you recognise and prove ownership of the tools.
+Note serial numbers and the make and model of your tools.
+If you are the victim of tool theft, having this information will help you prove ownership if the police recover the items.
 It will also ease the process of making an insurance claim.

 Replacing tools can be expensive.
-Whether you have standalone tool insurance or it’s part of your business insurance policy, insurance will help support you through the finance shock of tool theft.
+Whether you have standalone tool insurance or it’s part of your business insurance policy, insurance will help support you through the financial shock of tool theft.
 Check your policy and if you don’t already have your tools insured, consider adding it on.
-Pay attention to what the limits and excesses are and if there are any exceptions to be aware of.
+Pay attention to the limits and excesses and if there are any exceptions to be aware of.